chadworksweb/.github/profile/README.md

 ## How I Build

-Every site is written from scratch.
+Every site starts from scratch or a foundation I already built from scratch.
 That is why a chadworks build loads fast, reads clearly to both a search engine and an AI assistant, and can do things a page builder cannot.
+(Yes, I use  AI coding assistants.
+They have allowed me to create things that just weren't possible before.)

 No Squarespace, no Wix, no Divi, no Elementor, no templates.
 No problem.